mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date: 18.02.2017:
+* Added a progress functionality to SVD
+* Changed threading in SVD: Throwing more threads at the plane rotations seems to help :)

+Date: 17.02.2017:
+* New assembler optimized multiplication methods - these are small upper lower triangulation multiplications used in QR and SVD decomposition.
+ -> just a few ms faster now.
+* the initial scaling in SVD does now also a unscaling at the end.
+* removed unnecessary stack operations

 Date: 09.02.2017
 * Fixed som FPC issues - some constants weren't loaded via the [RIP + cMyConst] directive (delphi is "smarter" here)